Apra487/Pig-Game/README.md

 # Pig-Game
-It is a fun game.
+It is a fun game written with vanilla JavaScript.